Chart Color Schemes

 Health performance in Umina - Booker Bay - Patonga is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health issues in Umina - Booker Bay - Patonga.
+Health data indicates significant health challenges in Umina - Booker Bay - Patonga, with high prevalence of common conditions across both younger and older age groups.

-Both younger and older age groups have notable prevalence of common health conditions.
-Approximately 55% (~13,759 people) of the total population has private health cover, which is quite high.
-The most prevalent medical conditions are arthritis (affecting 10.7% of residents) and mental health issues (impacting 9.3%).
-However, 61.2% of residents declare themselves completely clear of medical ailments, compared to 64.8% in Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over at 28.7% (7,179 people), compared to the 24.5% in Greater Sydney.
-Despite this, health outcomes among seniors perform better than those of the general population.
+Approximately 55% (~13,759 people) have private health cover, a rate higher than Greater Sydney's average.
+The most prevalent medical conditions are arthritis (affecting 10.7% of residents) and mental health issues (9.3%), with 61.2% claiming to be free from medical ailments compared to 64.8% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over, at 28.7% (7,179 people), than Greater Sydney's 24.5%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health